 There is the potential for damage to the retina of the eye and to the skin on their bodies if proper safety measures are not followed.
 All safety factors are identified in the Odyssey’s Owner Manual.

 How can damage to the skin and eyes be avoided?

-Damage can be prevented by avoiding contact with the fiber tip while lasing, wearing safety eyewear designed to protect against the 810nm wavelength when using the Odyssey Diode Laser (i.e., patient, dentist and staff) and by wearing proper garments on areas that may suffer inadvertent fiber contact.
-Since eyewear varies in terms of the wavelengths it will protect the wearer against, be certain to verify that eyewear has the optical density of 4+ or greater in order to have proper protection for the 810nm diode.
+Damage can be prevented by avoiding contact with the fiber tip while lasing, wearing safety eyewear designed to protect against the 810nm wavelength when using the Odyssey Diode Laser (i.e., patient, dentist, and staff) and by wearing proper garments on areas that may suffer inadvertent fiber contact.
+Since eyewear varies in terms of the wavelengths it will protect the wearer against, be certain to verify that eyewear has the optical density of 4+ or greater to have proper protection for the 810nm diode.

 Do you need to be certified to use a laser?